Data Initiative Survey link

 Partnership with SAS

 Professional development will be provided to ensure consistent data entry and aid users in effectively using the software and dashboards.
-The nine Focus Area Teams will begin in Spring 2013 with the aim of completing their initial work within two years.
+The nine Focus Area Teams began in Spring 2013 with the aim of completing their initial work within two years.
 This will facilitate the creation of new data marts for colleges and System Office.

 Objectives and Desired Outcomes